EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 ### Requirements
 - All Primary Server, Secondary Server and Client machine should be reachable with IP address.
-- In order to use fip resource, both servers should belong to a same network.
+- To use Floating IP (fip) resource, both servers must belong to the same network.
 	- If each server belongs to different networks, you can use ddns resource with [Dynamic DNS Server](https://github.com/EXPRESSCLUSTER/Tips/blob/master/ddnsPreparation.md) instead of fip address.
 - The Ports which EXPRESSCLUSTER uses should be opened.
 	- The ports are described in [EXPRESSCLUSTER X 5.0 for Windows Getting Started Guide] (https://docs.nec.co.jp/sites/default/files/minisite/static/284b1dba-b9a1-4905-bcbf-e8de2265c9b0/ecx_x50_windows_en/W50_SG_EN/W_SG.html#communication-port-number)